“This post may contain affiliate links. Please read my disclosure for more info.

 The idea of this step isn’t so much about giving back, because nobody helped you get where you are.
 You did it.
 It’s more about just giving, and helping.

 The ideas here certainly aren’t revolutionary.
-Focusing on long-term goals, avoiding credit card debt, maintaining an emergency fund, paying off your home early… They’re common sense.
+Determining and then focusing on your goals, avoiding credit card debt, maintaining an emergency fund, paying off your home early… They’re common sense.
 Or as we say here, common cents.

-I think the reason Dave Ramsey’s baby steps resonate with so many people, is because many of us learn best when someone who’s had success, lays out a plan.
+I think the reason Dave Ramsey’s 7 Baby Steps resonate with so many people, is because many of us learn best when someone who’s had success, lays out a plan.
 When they say:

-So if you’re in a situation now, where you don’t maintain a budget, have no emergency fund, and you’re counting the hours till your next paycheck, then going through the 7 baby steps will:
+If you’re living paycheck to paycheck now… if you’re not sure where you want to be in 2 or 3 years… if you can’t pay for an average car repair, and you’re counting the hours till your next paycheck, then going through the 7 baby steps will:

 - Help you to get out of the victim mentality where you expect the government, or the union, or some other miracle to take care of you.